mummer4/mummer/README.md

                      the show-* programs which are described in the "RUNNING THE MUMmer UTILITIES" section.

-        NOTES:
+**Notes:**

 All output coordinates reference the forward strand of the involved sequence, regardless of the match direction, and are measured in nucleotides with the exception of the delta integers which are measured in amino acids (1 delta int = 3 nucleotides).
 Also, promer now uses only matches that are unique in the reference sequence by default, use the '--mum' or '--maxmatch' options to change this behavior.

-   ** run-mummer1 **
+###run-mummer1

-        DESCRIPTION:
+**Description:**

 This script is taken directly from MUMmer1.0 and is best used to align two sequences in which there is high similarity and no re- arrangements.
 Common use cases are: aligning two finished bacterial chromosomes.
 Please refer to "docs/run-mummer1.README" for the original documentation for this script and its output.

         USAGE:
         run-mummer1  <seq1>  <seq2>  <tag>  [-r]